 I have always advised others to use a size 12 but things have changed and sizes now vary as does the quality.

-So the description of a good brush is:- a big round hog bristle brush with a ferrule width of about 5/8 inch, they usually have white bristles, long pale wooden handle and are made in China, do not buy the pointy ones for a foliage brush.
+So the description of a good brush is:- a big round hog bristle brush with a ferrule width of about 5/8 inch.
+They usually have white bristles, long pale wooden handle and are made in China.

 This brush is very common in Australia but I could not buy one in Thailand.